-It's important to note that once you subscribe to one of Beerwulf's plans, you're committed to receiving six deliveries, so even though it's a six- or 12-month contract depending on whether you've chosen the monthly or bi-monthly package.
+It's important to note that once you subscribe to one of Beerwulf's plans, you're committed to receiving six deliveries, so it's a six- or 12-month contract depending on whether you've chosen the monthly or bi-monthly package.

 You can pause your subscription for up to 60 days and swap to a different plan without resetting the six month cycle, but you'll have to pay for six deliveries eventually.